Back to resource center

 Process: Contact key legislative stakeholders and motivate them to sign an official proclamation that could be replicated by counties and municipalities across the state.
 Educate the community about the benefits of plant-based eating and promote local restaurants and businesses offering vegetarian and vegan meal options.

-Outcome: Columbia inspired Richland County, S.C., to also issue a Meatless Monday proclamation.
+Outcome: Columbia inspired Richland County, South Carolina, to also issue a Meatless Monday proclamation.
 Let’s Meat Less went on to collaborate with the University of South Carolina, which started a campaign; Benedict College, which launched its Meatless Monday efforts with a tailgate-style cookout and celebration; and Conservation Voters of South Carolina, a statewide environmental advocacy nonprofit.
 There are also plans to bring Meatless Monday to Columbia K-12 schools.

 In Columbia, every Monday is officially Meatless Monday, thanks to a city proclamation fueled by a partnership with Let’s Meat Less, an organization promoting plant-based eating.
 Sue Doran, the organization’s founder, advocated for Meatless Monday because of its easy implementation and simple message.
 “We meet people where they are,” Doran told the newspaper Free Times.
 “The idea is to make it no effort, expense, or change in menu.”